whisthq/brave-browser/README.md

 This repository is Whist's fork of `brave-browser`, with a few modifications.
 We forked `brave-browser` so that we could build Whist integrated within Chromium on top of Brave, to benefit from Brave's features and development pipeline.

-## Whist Changelog

-- Formatted the upstream repository to be Whist-compatible, and added Dependabot.

-- Modified the `package.json` and `init.js` files to add Whist as a project in the Brave Browser and pull [`whisthq/whist`](https://github.com/whisthq/whist) into `src/brave/whist`.

 ## Development

 If you are rebasing on upstream, follow the steps here.
-For regular development, skip straight to the Building section below.
+For regular development, skip straight to the [Building](#Building) section below.

 Before building or modifying the code, you should pull the latest changes from the public [`brave/brave-browser`](https://github.com/brave/brave-browser) repository that this repository is forked from.
 To setup your repository, follow these steps: